Spring Garden Revival

 Oak Park Municipal Ordinances for Landscaping Operations & Equipment Use

 Oak Park regulates landscaping operations to minimize noise and ensure public safety.
-Power dethatching equipment may be operated from 7 a.m. to 9 p.m. on weekdays and 8 a.m. to 9 p.m. on Saturdays; Sunday restrictions may apply, so verify with the village.
-Noise ordinances limit decibel levels for power equipment, especially in residential areas.
-Commercial lawn services must be licensed and registered with the village, carry comprehensive liability and workers’ compensation insurance, and may require bonding for municipal contracts.
-All operators must comply with local code requirements for property maintenance and environmental protection.
-For ordinance details and business registration, contact: Oak Park Code Compliance
+Power dethatchers and similar equipment may only be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so always verify with the Village.
+Noise ordinances limit decibel levels for commercial equipment, and all landscaping businesses must be registered with Oak Park, carrying comprehensive liability and workers’ compensation insurance.
+Bonding may be required for municipal contracts.
+Commercial contractors must comply with all local, state, and federal regulations, including proper disposal of dethatched material and adherence to environmental protection standards.
+For more information on business licensing and landscaping ordinances, contact:

 123 Madison Street, Oak Park, IL 60302